tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 the information wanted.

-Using pre-defined bulk output mechanisms has the advantage of not requiring any changes to |ns3|, but it does require programming.
+Using pre-defined bulk output mechanisms has the advantage of not requiring any changes to |ns3|, but it may require writing scripts to parse and filter for data of interest.
 Often, pcap or NS_LOG output messages are gathered during simulation runs and separately run through scripts that use grep, sed or awk to parse the messages and reduce and transform the data to a manageable form.
 Programs must be written to do the transformation, so this does not come for free.
-Of course, if the information of interest in does not exist in any of the pre-defined output mechanisms, this approach fails.
+Of course, if the information of interest does not exist in any of the pre-defined output mechanisms, this approach fails.

 If you need to add some tidbit of information to the pre-defined bulk mechanisms,